docker-hy/docker-hy.github.io/part1.md

 ## What is Docker?

-Often an application is developed and tested on a certain machine.
-This leads to problem more commonly referred as "works on my machine" where developer does not know why or how the application does not work on a certain machine.
-In addition over time the different parts of a system changes possibly leading to the application not working.
-This might be anything: a new operating system update, hardware change or changes in other dependencies.
+Applications are often developed and tested on one machine.
+This leads to a problem more commonly known as "works on my machine" where the developer does not know why or how the application does not work on a different machine.
+In addition, different parts of a system may change over time, possibly leading to the application not working.
+These changes may be anything from an operating system update to changes in dependencies, or even hardware changes.

-Docker combines the application and its dependencies into a **image** that can then be ran on any machine provided it can run Docker.
+Docker combines the application and its dependencies into an **image** that can then be run on any machine, provided it can run Docker.
 ![]({{ "/images/1/container.png" | absolute_url }})

 Isn't there already a solution for this?
-Virtual Machines are not the same as Docker Engine and they solve different problems.
-We won't look into Virtual Machines on this course.
+Virtual Machines are not the same as the Docker Engine and they solve different problems.
+We will not be looking into Virtual Machines on this course.

 ![]({{ "/images/1/docker-explained-3.png" | absolute_url }})